 I use my Dev Kit not in true developer fashion, but as a user and to help spread the word of why every Commodore retro-computing fan needs to start saving their pennies and selfishly, to have a great time learning about this computer that “could have been.”
 Want information on the MEGA65?
 Check out the official page.

 I’ve created much content about the MEGA65.
-This page collects all my MEGA65 content onto a single quick reference page and will become the starting point for “all my things MEGA65.”
+This page collects all my MEGA65 content onto a single quick reference page and will become the starting point for my “all things MEGA65.”
 Bookmark/Favorite the page now.
 Go ahead.
 I’ll wait.
 Done?
-Great, let’s continue on to the content.
+Great, let’s continue to the content.

 Below is a link to each blog post in the series.
-Most blog posts contain a companion YouTube video and links that support the post content.
+Blog posts may contain a companion YouTube video and links that support the post content.